Pope To Meet With U.S. Church Leaders Over Clergy Sex Abuse

 A top Vatican official earlier this week acknowledged that some allegations against McCarrick were brought to the Vatican's attention as early as 2000.

+In the letter sent Tuesday to priests in his archdiocese, Wuerl said it became clear "that some decision, sooner rather than later, on my part is an essential aspect so that this archdiocesan Church we all love can move forward."

+As is customary for bishops who turn 75, Wuerl had already submitted a formal letter of resignation, but it is up to Pope Francis whether to accept it.

-The uproar over McCarrick's conduct and the release last month of a shocking Pennsylvania grand jury report on clergy sex abuse together amount to the most serious crisis facing the Vatican in years.
+The release of the Pennsylvania grand jury report and the uproar over McCarrick's past conduct amount to the most serious crisis facing the Vatican in years.
 A top aide to Pope Benedict and Pope Francis on Tuesday said the scandal amounted to the church's "own 9/11" catastrophe.